surya-vishnubhatt/sample-scraper/README.md

-Basic Scraper for ENCODE
+Basic Scraper for isolation of all leukemia subtypes AML and ALL for downstream analysis.

---> Isolate pertinent samples/cell-lines
+--> Implements cellosaurus for rapid searching of all potential synonyms/misspellings of common AML/ALL cell lines --> Isolate pertinent samples/cell-lines
---> Extract BigWigs for epigenomic analyses
---> Path to geckodriver: /opt/homebrew/Cellar/geckodriver/0.35.0/bin/geckodriver